PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 | T_Analysis_Job   | AJ_finish        | finish           |

 Use `/ExportAllData` or `ExportAllTables` to export data from every table in the database

+Use `/MaxRows` to define the maximum number of data rows to export
+* Defaults to 1000
+* Use 0 to export all rows
+* If you use `/ExportAllData` but do not specify `/MaxRows`, the program will auto set `/MaxRows` to 0

 Use `/SnakeCase`/ to auto change column names from Upper_Case and UpperCase to lower_case